-Recently, significant improvements have been made in feature learning-based point cloud registration methods.
-Many of them\cite{bai2020d3feat,huang2021predator,yu2021cofinet,qin2022geometric,yu2023rotation, yu2022riga,yu2023peal} rely on the KPConv\cite{thomas2019kpconv} backbone to downsample super points and generate associate features with larger receptive fields.
-To further improve performance, these methods incorporate prior knowledge and design learnable outlier rejection modules.
-For example, they\cite{yu2023rotation} inject the local PPF\cite{deng2018ppf} features into the transformer to enhance the rotation invariance.
-PEAL\cite{yu2023peal} utilizes a pre-trained registration model to give overlap information as an overlap prior and employ simple attention across the overlap and non-overlap region.
-Subsequently, a GeoTR\cite{qin2022geometric} network is exploited to conduct the iterative updates.
+Recently, feature learning-based point cloud registration methods have achieved significant improvements.
+Many of them\cite{bai2020d3feat,huang2021predator,yu2021cofinet,qin2022geometric,yu2023rotation,yu2022riga,yu2023peal} rely on the KPConv\cite{thomas2019kpconv} backbone to generate superpoints and associated features with large receptive fields.
+To further improve performance, these methods often incorporate prior knowledge and design learnable outlier rejection modules.
+For example, RoITr\cite{yu2023rotation} injects local PPF\cite{deng2018ppf} features into a transformer to enhance rotation invariance.
+PEAL\cite{yu2023peal} uses a pre-trained registration model to provide overlap information as an overlap prior and then applies a simple attention mechanism across overlapping and non-overlapping regions.
+Subsequently, a GeoTR\cite{qin2022geometric} network is used for iterative refinement.

-In addition, another category of registration methods focuses on outlier rejection of candidate correspondences.
-For example, PointDSC\cite{bai2021pointdsc} exploits a max clique algorithm in the local patch to cluster the inlier correspondences.
-SC2-PCR\cite{chen2022sc2} constructs a second-order consistency graph for candidate correspondences and proves theoretically its robustness.
-Based on the second-order consistency graph from SC2-PCR\cite{chen2022sc2}, MAC\cite{zhang20233dmac} develops a variant of the max clique algorithms to provide more reliable candidate inlier correspondences.
-Furthermore, methods like PEAL\cite{yu2023peal}, and DiffusionPCR\cite{chen2023diffusionpcr} employ a iterative refinement strategy to improve the given overlap prior information obtained from a pre-trained point cloud registration method.
+Another line of research focuses on outlier rejection among candidate correspondences.
+PointDSC\cite{bai2021pointdsc} exploits a max-clique algorithm in local patches to cluster inlier correspondences.
+SC2-PCR\cite{chen2022sc2} constructs a second-order consistency graph for candidate correspondences and provides theoretical guarantees for its robustness.
+Based on this graph, MAC\cite{zhang20233dmac} develops a variant of the max-clique algorithm to identify more reliable inlier correspondences.
+In addition, methods such as PEAL\cite{yu2023peal} and DiffusionPCR\cite{chen2023diffusionpcr} employ iterative refinement to improve overlap priors obtained from pre-trained registration models.